 Still, as popular as upcycling has become on social media, the practice requires some basic level of sewing and craftsmanship, as sewers must deconstruct old products or materials and then decide what projects are most suitable based on the materials they have available.

 That’s why creators like Kiana Bonollo, who has over 720,000 followers on the app, are helping followers figure out how to start learning sewing and upcycling with little to no skills.
 “It's great to see more and more people upcycling,” says Bonollo, who is a fashion designer and patternmaker.
 “I don't think it's a trend; I think it's going to continue to grow and stay with us in the future.”
 Bonollo, who started her channel in 2020, is dedicated to teaching people skills she learned while attending fashion school, as well as offering original patterns for her followers to try.
 “There's just so much knowledge that I learned in college,” she says.
 “I'm very passionate about bridging the gap and making that knowledge more accessible.”

 According to Bonollo, you don’t need a vast assortment of tools to start upcycling.
 Still, before you ruin a pair of pants with the wrong pair of scissors, here are a few essential tools and practices to make upcycling work — no matter your experience level.

 A Good Pair Of Scissors

-While most people tend to use the same pair of scissors around the house, at school, or at work, Bonollo says that it’s key to pick up fabric shears, which have slightly thinner and sharper blades, for sewing projects.
-“Otherwise, they [blades] will get dull,” she says.
+While most people tend to use the same pair of scissors around the house, at school, or at work, Bonollo says that it’s key to pick up a pair of fabric shears, which have slightly thinner and sharper blades, for sewing projects.
+“Otherwise, they [the blades] will get dull,” she says.

 A Marking Tool